 The moral of the story?
 Take care of yourself.

-If you’re sick, take time off to rest and recuperate.
-Don’t try to power through.
-Don’t try to get stuff done while laying in bed.
-Let your body fully recover.
-Your work will probably be subpar anyway.
-Cut yourself a break.
+If you're sick, take time off to rest and recuperate.
+Don't try to power through.
+Flexible work doesn't mean you should work from your bed.
+Take sick time off and let your body fully recover.
+Your work will be better when your health is better.

 #19 - Eat Healthy

-When you’re working from home, your pantry is never more than a few steps away.
-There’s a huge temptation to mindlessly snack, which can quickly turn into additional pounds.
+When you're working from home, your pantry is never more than a few steps away.
+There's a huge temptation to mindlessly snack, especially on sugary treats, which can quickly turn into additional pounds and impair your cognitive functions and energy level.

 There are a number of specific strategies you can employ to help you eat healthy at home: